dueca/dueca/doc/appdevelopmentg.md

 in the hidden `.git` folder of your project.
 To synchronize code and keep back ups, dueca-gproject also uses an upstream remote repository.

-Since your project may borrow from other projects, it will interact with one or multiple remote git repositories.
-For each of these projects, the git url to the remote repository must be known.
-A number of these projects from which we borrow are so commonly used that we assemble these under a default group on the gitlab.tudelft.nl server.
+You might also want to split work over different projects.
+As an example, for a simulation experiment you are going to connect your program to an eye tracker.
+Since the eye-tracker connection might be useful for multiple projects, it is best to develop its modules, and possibly some test facilities, in a separate project, and when the eye tracking works, borrow its modules into your experiment project.

+You can use your account on a gitlab or github server to locate the remote repositories, for example, you created these empty repositories:

+    git@gitlab.somewhere.org:i-am-a-gitlab-user/MyNewEyeTracker.git
+	git@gitlab.somewhere.org:i-am-a-gitlab-user/MyExperiment.git

 These repositories' url's therefore all start with the same path, differing only by repository/project name.
 By defining this in an "environment variable" in your shell, you do not need to specify the url's for these commonly used projects.
-In your `.profile` or `.bash_profile` start script, specify:
+In your `.profile` or `.bash_profile` start script, specify the following environment

-    DAPPS_GITROOT=git@gitlab.tudelft.nl:ae-cs-dueca-base/

-If only a project name is then given, e.g., you are borrowing from `FlexiStick`, the `dueca-gproject` script will assume that the corresponding url will be `git@gitlab.tudelft.nl:ae-cs-dueca-base/FlexiStick.git`
+variable:

+    export DAPPS_GITROOT=git@gitlab.somewhere.org:i-am-a-gitlab-user/

+Now you can use the shorthands `dgr:///MyNewEyeTracker.git` and `MyExperiment.git`, and these will also be stored in the project configuration.
+If you later move repositories, or someone else clones your efforts to their own repository, the translation will also work for them.

-If you borrow from a project somewhere else, you need to specify the full URL.
+If you borrow from a project somewhere else, you can always specify the full URL.
 The common steps outlined below will present you with a mix of `git` and `dueca-gproject` commands to maintain your project.